Electric Vehicle Insurance: Costs, Coverage & Best Companies in 2026

 Other EV Brands

-Non-Tesla EVs like the Nissan Leaf, Chevrolet Bolt, and Volkswagen ID.4 cost significantly less to insure.
+Non-Tesla EVs like the Nissan Leaf, Chevrolet Bolt, and Volkswagen ID.4 cost significantly less to insure — and in some cases can actually undercut equivalent gas-car premiums.
 Legacy automaker EVs benefit from established dealer networks, better parts availability, and more robust insurer data — all translating to lower premiums.

 Pros